econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 See the [Web ACL traffic overview dashboards] to monitor rules.

+### Container scaling

+[Container autoscaling] for both REST and WebSocket endpoints relies on a mixture of [target tracking] for scaling out and [step scaling] for scaling in.

+Scaling in uses a custom [step scale CloudWatch alarm] that only fires when more than one instance is active, to prevent alarms from triggering when only one instance is live and at idle.

+This design ensures that at least one server container is always live for both REST and WebSocket endpoints.

+[a nat gateway in each availability zone]: https://docs.aws.amazon.com/vpc/latest/userguide/nat-gateway-basics.html
 [amazonec2containerserviceautoscalerole]: https://docs.aws.amazon.com/autoscaling/application/userguide/security-iam-awsmanpol.html#ecs-policy
 [application autoscaling iam access]: https://docs.aws.amazon.com/autoscaling/application/userguide/security_iam_service-with-iam.html
 [aptos labs grpc endpoint]: https://aptos.dev/en/build/indexer/txn-stream/aptos-hosted-txn-stream#endpoints